Shouvik-Ghosh01/Simon_Game/README.md

 # Simon_Game
-Digital Version of the Simon Game
+Digital Version of the Simon Game that is played.